Pepa (rapper): Personal life

-Denton once dated and was engaged to rapper Prince Markie Dee sometime during the mid-1980s.
+Denton dated and was engaged to rapper Prince Markie Dee sometime during the mid-1980s.
 She also briefly dated actor Will Smith.

 On 6 July 1990, Denton gave birth to her first child, a son she had with New York rapper Tyran "Tah-Tah" Moore whom she named Tyran Denton Jr. She made a guest appearance on Ricki Lake in 1994, teaching teenage girls the responsibilities of being a mother.

 Denton was the owner of HollyHood, a retail clothing store in the Buckhead section of Atlanta, Georgia, which opened in November 1995.

 On 2 April 1999, Denton married Treach (whose real name is Anthony Criss) of the rap group Naughty by Nature at a Lawrence, Kansas tattoo parlor after dating on and off for seven years.
-Their wedding ceremony was held at their home in Morristown, New Jersey, on 24 July 1999.
+Their "real wedding" was held at their home in Morristown, New Jersey, on 24 July 1999.
 Denton and Treach had one daughter, Egypt Jahnari Criss (born 2 September 1998).
 After allegations of physical abuse inflicted by Treach, they divorced in 2001.